openwebdocs/owd-website/pages/content/posts/complete-interop-features/index.md

 ![MDN gaps screen shot showing 5 missing fetch standard API pages and the browser support each feature](mdn-gaps-example.png)

-These tools enable us to identify missing content and understand the extent of the issue.

 ## Why are there gaps on MDN?